FitSmallBusiness

 Wrap Up

-Congratulations on customizing the design of your sales forms in QuickBooks Online.
-Consider making multiple invoice templates for different types of sales.
-For instance, you might want to omit the shipping address and method for service invoices.
-Our next tutorial is How to Set Up Sales Form Content in QuickBooks Online, where you’ll learn how to designate what content will show on your invoices, estimates, and sales receipts.
+You just learned how to customize invoices in QuickBooks Online.
+Our next tutorial is about how to set up sales form content in QuickBooks Online, where you’ll learn how to designate what content will show on your invoices, estimates, and sales receipts.

 🠜 Previous Tutorial